ZhiyuanChen/CHANfiG/README.md

 ## Introduction

-CHANfiG aims to make your confuration easier.
+CHANfiG aims to make your configuration easier.

 There are tons of configurable parameters in training a Machine Learning model.
-To configure all these parameters, researchers usually need to write giant config files, somtimes even thousdands of lines.
+To configure all these parameters, researchers usually need to write gigantic config files, sometimes even thousands of lines.
-Most of the configs are just replicates of the default arguments of certain functions, resuling many unnessary declarations.
+Most of the configs are just replicates of the default arguments of certain functions, resulting in many unnecessary declarations.
-It is also very hard to alter the configurations, one needs to navigade and open the right configuration file, make changes, save and exit.
+It is also very hard to alter the configurations.
+One needs to navigate and open the right configuration file, make changes, save and exit.
-These had wasted an incountable[^incountable] amount of precisious time ~~and is no doubt a crime~~.
+These had wasted an incountable[^incountable] amount of precious time ~~and is no doubt a crime~~.
-Using `argparse` could relief the burdens to some extent, however, it takes a lot of works to make it compatible with existing config files, and it's lack of nesting limits it's potentials.
+Using `argparse` could relieve the burdens to some extent, however, it takes a lot of work to make it compatible with existing config files, and its lack of nesting limits its potential.
 CHANfiG would like to make a change.

-You just run your experiment, with arguments.
+You just run your experiment with arguments, and leave everything else to CHANfiG.

 CHANfiG is highly inspired by [YACS](https://github.com/rbgirshick/yacs).
 Different to the paradigm of YACS(